Skip to main content

 The small chain is shown in light cyan and the large chain is in light magenta.
 The EPYC1 peptide binds largely through ion..ion interactions mostly to the small unit.

-A program called CIDER (Classification of Intrinsically Disordered Ensemble Regions) was used to calculate the charge distribution of side chains in the large and small subunits of Rubisco and in EPYC1.
+CIDER (Classification of Intrinsically Disordered Ensemble Regions) was used to calculate the charge distribution of side chains in the large and small subunits of Rubisco and EPYC1.
 These parameters were calculated.

-- κ (kappa, 0-1): A measure of the extent of charge segregation in a sequence.
+• κ (kappa, 0-1): A measure of the extent of charge segregation in a sequence.
 All three proteins are weak polyampholytes with small fractions of + and - side chains.
-As such, they all form globular-like structures less dependent on their charge distribution on the protein.
-Low κ values are found in when charges are mixed along the chain and not highly segregated.
+As such, they all form globular-like structures that are less dependent on the protein's charge distribution.
+Low κ values are found when charges are mixed along the chain and not highly segregated.
 This minimizes self-aggregation and the formation of hairpins in EPYC1 with itself, for example.
 Even strong polyampholytes with low κ values form more random coil structures.

-- Hydropathy: The mean hydropathy of a sequence, calculated as the average of a 0-9 using Kyte-Doolittle hydrophobicity scale.
+• Hydropathy: The mean hydropathy of a sequence, calculated as the average of a 0-9 using the Kyte-Doolittle hydrophobicity scale.

 The results are shown in Table \(\PageIndex{3}\):below